Maswa District

-Maswa District is one of the five districts of the Simiyu Region of Tanzania Inhabited by Sukuma (Nyantuzu People).
+Maswa District is one of the five districts of the Simiyu Region of Tanzania Inhabited by Sukuma people.
 It is bordered to the north by Magu District and Itilima District, to the east by the Meatu District, to the south by the Kishapu District, and to the west by the Kwimba District.
 Its administrative centre is the town of Maswa.